urbainn2/basic-boxify/ISSUE_TEMPLATE.md

-I appreciate dead simple Steps To Reproduce like this:
+I appreciate Steps To Reproduce like this:

 ## Steps To Reproduce